 As part of our series called Brain Boosters: Active Learning Games for Kids, we wanted to share one of our own activities for promoting academic objectives through play.

-Here’s how I combine learning and movement using a balance beam!
+Here’s how I help kids with improving balance while practicing academic skills using a balance beam!

 1 || Write the numbers 1-5 on separate pieces of paper — I like to use sticky notes.
 Place the numbers randomly on the floor beside the balance beam, spanning the entire length of the beam.